LinShaoChien/Movue/README.md

 # Movue
-### *Movue* is a app for movie lovers to ask and answer about the movie they saw but forgot.
+### *Movue* is a app for movie lovers to ask and answer about the movies they saw but forgot.
 #### Steps:
 #### 1. Clone or download ZIP file
 #### 2. Download font at https://www.fontsquirrel.com/fonts/passion-one